oeway/slides/2021/scilifelab-coffee-and-code.md

 -----
 # 🔥Codex live demos!
+## Disclaimer!
-## disclaimer: All the demo applications have not yet been approved for launch
+ * All the demo applications have not yet been approved for launch
+ * Please don't record the demos
 -----
 ## 1. Codex basic demos
  * Explain code